b401/b401.github.io/_posts/2020-07-21-using-css-to-hide-evil-things.md

 Let's take the following example:
 <br />
-Please use the textarea to paste the content into.
+Please use the textarea below to copy/paste the example into.

 {% include csshack.html %}